wbcsd/introduction/README.md

 > [!CAUTION]
 > This repository has been archived as of April 2025.
 The documentation in this repository is no longer relevant.
+Please refer to https://github.com/wbcsd/data-exchange-protocol

 # PACT Initiative Developer Documentation